 Massachusetts abortion laws state that abortions are legal prior to 24 weeks of pregnancy and under a physician's best judgment that the procedure is necessary.
 A licensed physician must do the procedure.
 Minors must have consent from either both parents or legal guardians.

 Existing Michigan abortion laws state that abortions are legal prior to viability (approximately 24 weeks).
 A pregnant woman must wait 24 hours before the procedure to receive counseling and information on the procedure.
 Minors must receive consent from a parent or legal guardian.
 In cases of rape, incest, or life endangerment, public funding is available.
+Michigan is another state that added a state constitutional amendment guaranteeing the right to an abortion during the 2022 midterm elections.

 Minnesota abortion laws state that abortions are legal prior to viability (approximately 24 weeks).
 A licensed physician must do the procedure, and a second physician must be present for an abortion after the 20th week.
 Minors must have a parent or legal guardian notified before an abortion.
 There is a 24-hour waiting period after the woman receives mandatory counseling about the procedure.